How to apply

 - Unofficial transcripts from all colleges and universities previously attended will be required initially.
 The Graduate Studies office will require official transcripts if the applicant is offered program admission.

-- Two to three letters of recommendation should be provide from former professors who can evaluate the applicant’s capacity for doing graduate-level work in communication studies.
+- Two to three letters of recommendation should be provided from former professors who can evaluate the applicant’s capacity for doing graduate-level work in communication studies.
 Assessment of the applicant’s oral and written communication skills are particularly important.
 The letters should be on department letterhead and the e-mail link the recommender uses to upload the letter must be an institution e-mail.

 - Graduate Record Examinations (GRE) scores are required.
 The department puts the greatest emphasis on the analytic writing (essay portion) of the exam.
 Applicants are expected to achieve a 4.0 in order to be admitted with standard “classified” standing.